Sarah Dean - Anxiety and Bereavement Counsellor

 Sometimes, life can be really tough.
 Together we can discuss any concerns or what may be troubling you.

-I'm an Integrative Counsellor for Adults and Young People (12+) living in North Oxfordshire who works collaboratively with you on a short, medium or long term basis.
-Together, we can create a safe and warm environment on an open-ended and regular basis to enable you to a happier future.
+I'm a Counsellor for Adults and Young People (12+) living in North Oxfordshire/Northamptonshire who works collaboratively with you on a short, medium or long term basis.
+You and I could build a relationship on an open-ended and regular basis to enable you to a happier future.

-I believe that we all have the potential to grow and flourish.
-Sometimes, we just need a helping hand to have a more fulfilling way of life.
+I believe that you have the potential to grow and flourish.
+Sometimes, all that's needed is a helping hand to have a more fulfilling way of life.

 How I work

-Together, we can build a relationship where you experience empathic understanding where you feel understood, as if I'm in your shoes where the Rogerian core conditions of empathy, congruency/genuineness and unconditional positive regard which means I strive hard to not judge.
-I work with all ethnicities, religious beliefs (or none), where difference is celebrated.
+Let's build a relationship where you experience empathic understanding where you feel understood, where the Rogerian core conditions of empathy, congruency/genuineness and unconditional positive regard which means I strive hard to not judge.
+I work with all ethnicities, religious beliefs (or none) and difference is celebrated.

 The beginning of our relationship

-Our first appointment is about exploring whether I am the right therapist for you and can be a one-off; it usually lasts for about 90 minutes, costs £70 where we identify what may be going on for you now and what your main concerning issues are.
+Our first appointment is about exploring whether I am the right therapist for you and can be a one-off; it usually lasts for between 60 and 90 minutes, where we identify what may be going on for you now and what your main concerning issues are.
 We can then discuss what your expectations and goals are from counselling, if we decide we are able to work together.
 Sessions thereafter are 50-60 minutes long and usually occur on the same day and time every week.

 How long do I need to be in therapy?